 Deep cleaning for your home or workplace also helps to prevent the spread of germs, and to reduce allergies or breathing problems associated with dust and dirt build up.
 Grime removal will make sure appliances such as ovens, fridges and microwaves work effectively and makes surfaces look bright, creating a fresh and healthy environment for you to live and work in.

 Our tradespeople can deep clean your home or commercial premises, covering all kinds of areas and items.
 Before you hire a cleaner it’s worth thinking about what you want included in your deep clean – for example, the carpets and the oven.
 What’s included varies between tradespeople, so state what you need in your job listing, or agree it with your cleaner before the job begins.

-For more information about cleaning in a non-healthcare setting (during the Covid-19 crisis) please read the government’s advice here.
+For more information about cleaning in a non-healthcare setting (during the COVID-19 crisis) please read the government’s advice on Gov.uk.